Actipro/WPF-Controls/Documentation/topics/microcharts/getting-started.md

 > [!NOTE]
 > If a list contains custom data objects but the index of each entry should be used as the X-values, leave out the `XPath` attribute and just specify the `YPath` to the data object's property that contains the value to display.

-Additional series can be added and they will all be rendered on the same chart using the same X and Y scales.
+Additional series can be added, and they will all be rendered on the same chart using the same X and Y scales.

 ## Further Study

 It's very easy to use Micro Charts and there are probably a lot of great features that you aren't aware of.

 Run through the feature documentation and also look at the numerous QuickStarts located in the sample project.
-The documentation is very thorough and the sample project demonstrates almost every feature of Micro Charts.
+The documentation is very thorough, and the sample project demonstrates almost every feature of Micro Charts.

 If you require further assistance after looking through those, please visit our support forum for the product.